smajumdar22/smajumdar22/README.md

 - 👋 Hi, I’m @smajumdar22
 - 👀 I’m interested in SDE or SDET jobs
-- 🌱 I’m currently working on typescript,angular,nodejs and protractor
+- 🌱 I’m currently working on Ruby,REACT,nodejs and Playwright/typescript
 - 💞️ I’m looking to collaborate on REACT/ Node / JAVA / Javascript projects
 - 📫 How to reach me  - smajumdar22@gmail.com